Meet the Roses: Minnie Claudine

 - 8 -

-disappeared in the early 40s.
-Once leveled, the area became the
+disappeared in the early ’40s.
+Once leveled, the area became the site of a

 sliding and tobogganing in the winter.
-Climbing up wasnt much fun,
+Climbing up wasn’t much fun, but

 coming down was a blast.